LucasDelfino92/morrowindsharp/moddingmw.md

   - Clean with tes3cmd.

 ### MANUAL CONFLICT RESOLUTION

-The following plugins will conflict with each other.
-[Follow the instructions here on how to delete records using TESAME.](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tesame)

 - Delete the following records from **Yet Another Guard Diversity - Regular.esp** for compatibility with **Morrowind Anti-Cheese.esp**:
     - Cell **Balmora, Eastern Guard Tower**